 The Center for Community Development and Social Justice (CCDSJ) was created in December 1996 with the purpose of supporting sustainable community outreach and advocacy initiatives between the institution and the Greater Lynchburg Area that focus on issues of social justice.
 The Center was established through an endowment by Rosel H. ‘71 M.Ed., ‘83 Ed.S. and Elliot S. Schewel.

-During the 2019-2020 academic year and under the leadership of the Center’s new Director, Dr. Sharon Foreman, the Center will undergo a transformation to return the Center to this original mission and build a strategic vision and plan for achieving greater alignment with the relevant elements of the University’s mission and the critical foundations of social justice and civic learning.
+The CCDSJ is undergoing an exciting transformation to return the Center to the original mission and build a strategic vision and plan for achieving greater alignment with the relevant elements of the University’s mission and the critical foundations of social justice and civic learning.

 This process will involve a focus on three primary goals of the Center: